Damienlee69/agregarr-docs/docs/setup.md

 ## Configure Downloads (Optional)

-If you want Agregarr to automatically download missing items from collections, you can set up Radarr/Sonarr or Overseerr.
+If you want Agregarr to download missing items from collections according to your set filters, you can set up:

-### Radarr/Sonarr

-1. Go to Settings → Downloads
-2. Click Add Radarr or Add Sonarr
-3. Enter server URL (e.g., `http://192.168.0.236:7878`)
-4. Enter API key (from Radarr/Sonarr Settings → General)
-5. Test the connection
+**Radarr/Sonarr** - Directly adds, monitors, and initiates a search for content.
 You can add multiple Radarr/Sonarr servers if needed.

+  or

+**Overseerr** - Creates either manual or auto approve request

 ### Source identification options